-- 4.7 The success of the coastal park on the Lower Sandgate Road continues after 19 years of it's opening in 2000.
+- 4.7 The success of the coastal park on the Lower Sandgate Road continues after 20 years of it's opening in 2000.
 The park is monitored by CCTV and has a warden.
 It has an approximate area of 25 hectares designed into three zones. - 4.8 The formal zone comprises pine avenues, formal planting and hard landscaping.
 The fun zone contains the largest free play area in the south east as well as a zigzag path and amphitheatre.
 The wild zone encourages wildlife through sensitive habitat management.

-4.9 Objectives for 2018/19
+4.9 Objectives for 2020/21

-The main objective for 2018/19 was to ensure that the maintenance of the charitable land continued to the agreed standards.
+The main objective for 2020/21 was to ensure that the maintenance of the charitable land continued to the agreed standards.

-- 4.10 This links to Folkestone & Hythe's strategic objective 'Appearance Matters' of providing an attractive and clean environment. - 4.11 Key actions for 2018/19 were the retention of the Green Flag accreditation national recognition for the Coastal Park, ensuring a summer events programme in the Coastal Park and Radnor Park and agreeing a way forward for the maintenance and operation of beach huts brought back in-house in 2017/18.
+- 4.10 This links to Folkestone & Hythe's strategic objective 'Appearance Matters' of providing an attractive and clean environment. - 4.11 Key actions for 2020/21 were the retention of the Green Flag accreditation national recognition for the Coastal Park and Radnor Park, ensuring a summer events programme in the Coastal Park and Radnor Park and progressing with the agreed project to refurbish and replace beach huts at Marine Walk to bring the beach huts back into operation after they were brought back in-house in 2017/18.

-5. REVIEW OF ACHIEVEMENTS AND PERFORMANCE FOR 2018/19
+5. REVIEW OF ACHIEVEMENTS AND PERFORMANCE FOR 2020/21